jasongoodwin/better-java-monads/README.md

 better-java8-monads
 ==================

+This library was built immediately after Java8 became GA to help pull up effects into types.
+There are some other libraries mentioned w/ this project on Stack Overflow: https://stackoverflow.com/questions/27787772/try-monad-in-java-8

 I can't help but feel there were some important omissions in the Java8 library.
 This library attempts to fill in some of those short-comings.

 Feature Overview